tmcgilchrist/ghuntley/content/notes/identity-theft.md

 title: identity theft
 ---

+# super
+- asks standard public knowledge like name, date of birth, street address, mobile phone number
+- email info@ and ask for verbal password to be applied to account

 # hcf
 - asks standard public knowledge like name, date of birth, street address, mobile phone number
+- escalated to manager who will be calling back in next 24 hours

 # medicare
 - does not do SMS based authentication when calling